 14And the Word became flesh and lived among us, and we have seen his glory, the glory as of a father’s only son, full of grace and truth.
 15(John testified to him and cried out, “This was he of whom I said, ‘He who comes after me ranks ahead of me because he was before me.’”)
 16From his fullness we have all received, grace upon grace.
 17The law indeed was given through Moses; grace and truth came through Jesus Christ.
 18No one has ever seen God.
 It is God the only Son, who is close to the Father’s heart, who has made him known.

 - Light a candle to remember Christ’s presence with you.

-- Sit five to fifteen minutes in silent meditation paying attention to the deep breath.
+- Sit five to fifteen minutes paying attention to the deep breath.

 - What is God’s message for you?

-- Give thanks to God for this time in prayer and for any new insights you have received.
+- Give thanks to God for the light and for awakening.
+Give thanks to God for any new insights you have received.

 - Share as you feel led in the reply box below.

 Revised Common Lectionary Readings for Sunday, January 2, 2022, the Second Sunday after Christmas (Year C)